GSK-Vir therapy has neutralising activity against Omicron sub-variant, data shows | Health

 GSK-Vir therapy has neutralising activity against Omicron sub-variant, data shows

-An antibody-based COVID-19 therapy developed by GSK and Vir Biotechnology retains neutralizing activity against the emerging BA.2 form of the Omicron coronavirus variant, Vir said on Thursday, citing data from lab work.
+An antibody-based COVID-19 therapy developed by GSK and Vir Biotechnology retains neutralising activity against the emerging BA.2 form of the Omicron coronavirus variant, according to data from a laboratory study cited by Vir on Thursday.

-The monoclonal antibody therapy, sotrovimab, is authorized for emergency use in the United States.
+The monoclonal antibody therapy, sotrovimab, is authorised for emergency use in the United States.
 The companies are sharing the latest data with global regulatory authorities, Vir said.
-Sotrovimab is one of the few COVID-19 treatments shown to have worked against the fast-spreading Omicron variant, spurring demand.
-It was amongst GSK's top-selling offerings in 2021.
+Sotrovimab is one of the few COVID-19 treatments shown to have worked against the extremely contagious Omicron variant, spurring demand.
+It was among GSK's top selling offerings in 2021.

+The company said that its data on performance against the BA.2 form of Omicron stood in contrast to research from another lab.
+Researchers from Columbia University published https://www.biorxiv.org/content/10.1101/2022.02.07.479306v1 a non-peer reviewed study on Wednesday saying that the emerging form of the Omicron variant showed resistance to nearly all of the monoclonal antibodies they tested, including sotrovimab.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)